simsam8/idd-solafune/report/report.md

 Each model is trained for 200 epochs.
 During training we run the model on the validation set every 5 epochs.
-The final version of the model we keep, is the one that achieves the highest f1 score throuhout training.
+The final version of the model we keep, is the one that achieves the highest f1 score throughout training.

-### Model Selection
+### Model selection

 Once every model is finished training, we run them through our post-processing step, and calculate their validation score.
-The model with the highest score is then choosen and used to generate the final predictions for the test set, i.e. the competition submission.
+The model with the highest score is then chosen and used to generate the final predictions for the test set, i.e. the competition submission.